NatasaMiric/pp3-tic-tac-toe/README.md

 ## User Stories

  * As a visiting user, I would like to be able to play the game against an opponent.
- * As a visiting user, I would like to be able to see my and the computer's choice on the board.
  * As a visiting user, I would like to be able to restart the game.
+ * As a visiting user, I would like to be able to see the final score of the game.

 ## Features
 ### Existing features